Roma2Lug-Projects/Registration-Form/README.md

 		~# cp -r server/registration_form /var/www

 - Edit file *server/environment* and change *SERV_PATH* from *"."* to *"/var/www"*
-- Build virtual environment executing script *server/create-environment.sh* Now you should see a new *virtual* folder in */var/www/*
+- Build virtual environment executing script *server/create-environment.sh*, afterward you should see a new *virtual* folder in */var/www/*:

+		~# server/create-environment.sh

 - Create a new folder in */var/www/* called *static*:

 		~# mkdir /var/www/static